johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 Now that you've registered these services,
-Angular can inject them into the constructor of *any* component or service, *anywhere* in the application.
+Bangular can inject them into the constructor of *any* component or service, *anywhere* in the application.

 <code-example path="dependency-injection-in-action/src/app/hero-bios.component.ts" region="ctor" title="src/app/hero-bios.component.ts (component constructor injection)" linenums="false">